-

 © Shutterstock

-In the European context, recent years have seen increasing efforts to make the transport sector more sustainable – with the European Green Deal, for example.
-The EU's ambition is to reduce greenhouse gas emissions by 55% by 2030, in order to achieve climate neutrality by 2050.
-The transport sector is responsible for over a quarter of the Union's emissions.
-One of the objectives of the European Green Deal is therefore to reduce emissions from transport by 90% by 2050.
+In recent years, the EU has focused intensively on making the transport sector more sustainable, with the European Green Deal as the main driver.
+The Union aims to reduce greenhouse gas emissions by 55% by 2030 and eventually achieve climate neutrality by 2050.
+With the transport sector responsible for more than a quarter of total emissions, one of the main goals of the Green Deal is to reduce emissions from transport by 90 percent by 2050.

 Objectives for Belgium